epicodus-classroom/dei-curriculum/dei-lessons/2_identifying_and_preventing_microaggressions.md

-This lesson is part of our regular Diversity, Equity, and Inclusion curriculum. **An Epicodus staff member will be leading a discussion on this topic in the next class session during standup.** Please read through this lesson in preparation for the discussion.
+This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
+This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them. **An Epicodus staff member will be leading a discussion on this topic in the next class session during standup.** Please read through this lesson in preparation for the discussion.
 We encourage you to bring your questions, commentary, reflections, and any experiences that you wish to share with the group.

-This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them.
+## Microaggressions and Inclusion

+---

+Learning about microaggressions will help us become more sensitive to others feelings and perspectives, and ultimately help us to be more inclusive.
+While diversity refers to the traits and characteristics that make us different from one another, **inclusion** refers to the actions we take to make others feel welcome.
+Inclusion is therefore what it takes to make Epicodus a safe and productive learning environment, and what we need in tech in order to diversify the tech industry.

 ## [Marginalization](#marginalization)